sorialexandre/steam-os-custom-install/readme.md

 ## 🔁 After Installation

-- On reboot, your system should show on boot menu with **SteamOS** and **Windows** entries.
+- On reboot, your system should show a boot menu with **SteamOS** and **Windows** entries.
 - If Windows isn’t detected, make sure `os-prober` is present or manually add the entry.
-- You can also use BIOS boot menu to select between Windows and SteamOS bootloader.
+- You can also use the BIOS boot menu to select between Windows and the SteamOS bootloader.

 ---